whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 #### Grit

 Grit is not a single thing.
 It involves enduring fascination in something.
 It has to do with the acceptance of frustration.
-It requires meanigful work.
+It requires meaningful work.
 It is nothing without a belief in growth.
 I really liked the supplementary articles for this session.
 It's dangerous to think that there is some simple solution to success, like having grit.
 I'm skeptical of any silver-bullet solution.
 Humans are just more complex than that.
 The articles and this session highlight that grit thrives when in concert with other aspects like passion and humility.
 I think that naked grit, or grit just all by itself,